 People working in an organization, whether managers or employees who work at the front line, must be aware of how to behave to create the best working environment in the organization.

 On the other hand, ineffective organizational communication results in misunderstanding, lack of coordination, and incompetence in the organization.
-Therefore, it is essential to have effective communication in the organization to execute plans effectively and contribute to the organization’s success.
+Therefore, it is essential to have effective organizational communication refers everyone in the organization to execute plans effectively and contribute to the organizational success.

 Effective communication in an organization is so vital that nowadays, even recruiters look for communication skills as one of the primary skills in the people they want to hire.
 You will commonly find phrases such as business communication, corporate communication, or organizational communication skills in job advertisements.